 6) Stealing other people’s content

 I am not saying you can’t use other people’s content, but you need to engage with them.
 Ask them.
 Tag them.
-We have guest posts on our website, and we use other people’s photos on our Instagram.
+My agency has guest posts on the website, and we use other people’s photos on our Instagram.
 But we ask for permission, we engage, and we try to create a win-win situation.
 If we use your content, your followers might increase too.
 We will link back.
 We will tag you.
 We will leverage the power of user-generated content, not steal your stuff without asking.

 The main reason why using other people’s content is bad has nothing to do with the law; I am not going to tell you what’s legally allowed in your country.
 Marketers have to realize that the main reason why you shouldn’t do it is that you will be punished by algorithms.
 Google and Facebook algorithms are already so smart, they know when and where an image appeared first and by whom it was posted.